ferrywlto/Vue-FullPack-PWA-Project-Template/README.md

 Other key-value pair will only available in build files (i.e. outside of Vue app).

-This template repo created by default setting of VueCLI `vue create <name>`, using ***yarn*** as package manager, and have basic plugins installed (e.g. Vue Router, Vuex, Vuetify, Vue-i18n).
+This template repo created by default setting of VueCLI `vue create <name>`, using ***yarn*** as package manager, and have basic plugins installed (e.g. Vue Router, Vuex, Vuetify, Vue-i18n, PWA, Vue-Test-Utils, etc).

 Please remove the `LICENSE` file when creating private repositories or change to other [LICENSE](https://choosealicense.com/) file to suit your needs.

-# Plugins: [Vue-Router, Vuex, Vue-i18n, Vuetify, PWA, Vue-Test-Utils with Jest, ESLint]

 ## Vue-Router
 Please manually setup `mode: 'history'` if you need to enable history mode.